NChechulin/DSBA-autoformatting-setup/README.md

 4. In "general" tab set the default tool to ClangFormat
 5. Go to "Clang Format" tab
 6. In the options tab click on "use customized style" and add a new style
-7. Paste contents of `clang-config` in the first textbox
+7. Paste contents of `clang-config` file in the first textbox (the file is in this repository)

 ![](assets/qtcreator.png)